HOME

 The Bonus Myth

-There's a popular myth that if Jacksonville had merely paid a bribe in 1883 the California & Oregon Railroad would have surveyed their line through downtown Jacksonville, Medford would never have existed, the flowers would bloom, children would play, the birds would sing, and peace and happiness would reign in the land.
+There's a popular myth that if Jacksonville had merely paid a bribe in 1883 the California & Oregon Railroad would have surveyed their line through downtown Jacksonville.
+Medford would never have existed, the flowers would bloom, children would play in the fields, the birds would sing, and peace and happiness would reign in the land.

 January 9th 1883